Ophiocordyceps

 Ophiocordyceps is a genus of fungi within the family Ophiocordycipitaceae.
 The widespread genus, first described scientifically by British mycologist Tom Petch in 1931, contains about 140 species that grow on insects.
 Anamorphic genera that correspond with Ophiocordyceps species are Hirsutella, Hymenostilbe, Isaria, Paraisaria, and Syngliocladium.

 One species complex, Ophiocordyceps unilateralis, is known for its parasitism on ants, in which it alters the behavior of the ants in such a way as to propagate itself more effectively, killing the ant and then growing its fruiting bodies from the ant's head and releasing its spores.

+To accomplish this, infected ants are stripped of their instinctive fear of heights, and leaving the relative safety of their nests, climb up the nearest plant—a syndrome known as "summit disease".

+The ant clamps its jaws around the plant in a "death grip" and following, mycelia grow from the ant's feet and stitch them to the surface of the plant.
+The spores released from the ant carcass fall to the ground and infect other ants that come in contact with the spores so that this cycle continues.
+Areas with high densities of ants that have this fungus growing out of them are known as graveyards.

 A 48-million-year-old fossil of an ant in the death-grip of Ophiocordyceps unilateralis was discovered in Germany.

-Ophiocordyceps is a parasitic fungus also known as zombie fungus, they usually grow inside the body of insect and end up killing it by affecting the vital organs.

 Sources and uses

-Ophiocordyceps sinensis is a species that infects the larvae of moths, mostly ants, and has been used in traditional Chinese medicine.
-Although some research says it contains anti-inflammatory effects however, there is currently no scientific evidence that use of this species has any clinically detectable effect on human diseases.
+Ophiocordyceps sinensis is a species that infects the larvae of Tibetan ghost moths, and is used extensively in traditional Chinese medicine.
+There is currently no scientific evidence that use of this species has any clinically detectable effect on human diseases.

+Ophiocordyceps robertsii is used by the Māori people of New Zealand as food and a source of ink for tattoos.
+The charred insect-fungus complex was mixed with tree sap to make an almost black ink.

+Ophiocordyceps nutans in its anamorphic form Hymenostilbe nutans is used as a biological control for stinkbugs.

+Non-insect hosts

+One not-yet-named fungus that falls into Ophiocordyceps infects juvenile edible crabs.
+Infection is fatal once the fungus becomes established in the hemocoel.